- PQA Certification

 Whether you still commute into work, or you are working remotely, or are currently on furlough, social distancing has affected all of us.
 Whether you consider yourself an introvert or extrovert, fostering a community of people you can rely on and that can depend on you is essential to the human experience.
-Here are some ways to make connections that go beyond meetings, and
+Here are some ways to make connections that go beyond meetings, and social media blasts.

 Common ground - find online and in-person communities around hobbies you enjoy like reading, gaming, baking, hiking, geocaching, flying drones, planting trees, delivering groceries to shut-ins, zoom dinner parties, etc.